Medically reviewed by

 Internal Medicine, and Pediatrics.

-You probably associate the word “cholesterol” with bad connotations.
+The word “cholesterol” has some bad connotations.
 Yet, not all cholesterol is harmful.
 In truth, cholesterol is essential for the body’s production of vitamin D and several hormones and for forming cell membranes.

 There are various varieties of cholesterol.
 The form of cholesterol that’s frequently linked to detrimental impacts on health is low-density lipoprotein (LDL).
-It has a higher proportion of fat than protein.
-It can build up and create fat plaques in your arteries if there is too much of it, which can cause heart disease.
+It has a higher proportion of fat than protein, causing it to build up and create fat plaques in your arteries if there is too much of it, which can cause heart disease.

 Factors Contributing to Elevated Cholesterol Levels

 Most of us assume that bad eating choices directly cause increased cholesterol levels, a key risk factor for heart disease.
 Even though diet significantly impacts cholesterol levels, it is not the only cause of an increasing level.
-Here are five additional risk factors for high cholesterol:
+Here are five additional risk factors for high cholesterol, including:

 It’s a prevalent misperception that, in the absence of obesity, dietary adjustments are sufficient to regulate cholesterol levels.
 Yet, sedentary lifestyles can cause high cholesterol in people who are not overweight.

-Several studies have examined the impact of both aerobic and strength training on blood cholesterol levels.
-Exercise increases good cholesterol (HDL) while reducing bad cholesterol (LDL).
+Several studies have examined the impact of aerobic and strength training on blood cholesterol levels, finding that exercise increases good cholesterol (HDL) while reducing bad cholesterol (LDL).

 2) Excessive Exercise